yuyatinnefeld/prometheus/PCA/exam-mock.md

 22. Which function is NOT using counter metrics? `irate(), increase(), reset(), idelta(), avg()`
 23. How to calc the time in days until the LAST certificate expiration?
 24. What is the dimensional aggregation?
+25. What is the significance of the double underscore "__" before a label name?

 ### Instrumentation and Exporters (16%)
 1. What is the HTTP headers to establish by Prometheus during each scrape?